brianmay2014/brianmay2014/README.md

 # Hi, I'm Brian May!

 ## I'm a developer, musician, creator, and mentor.
-### There are few thinks I enjoy more than solving problems, but snowboarding and hiking aren't so bad either.
+### There are few things I enjoy more than solving problems, but snowboarding and hiking aren't so bad either.
 Looking forward to use my creative side with my intellectual side, let's collaborate!

 - 👨‍💻 Check out my [portfolio]